openvinotoolkit/training_extensions/pytorch_toolkit/instance_segmentation/README.md

 800x1344 to ensure divisibility.

-### Convert to the OpenVINO&trade; Intermediate Representation (IR)
+### Convert to the OpenVINO™  Intermediate Representation (IR)

-Conversion from ONNX model representation to OpenVINO&trade; IR is straightforward and handled by OpenVINO&trade; Model Optimizer.
+Conversion from ONNX model representation to OpenVINO™  IR is straightforward and handled by OpenVINO™  Model Optimizer.
 Please refer to the Model Optimizer documentation for details on how it works.

 For example, here is the command used inside the